Harvey Probber Black Lacquer Mahogany Brass Hardware and Legs 4 Drawer Chest

 After wartime service — and a stint as a lounge singer — Probber founded his own company in the late 1940s.
 A lifelong familiarity with the needs of New York–apartment dwellers doubtless sparked his most noteworthy creation: a line of seating pieces in basic geometric shapes — wedges, squares, half-circles — that could be arranged and combined as needed.
 Modular furniture remained the core idea of Probber’s business throughout his career.

 As a self-trained designer, Probber was never wed to any particular aesthetic.
-He preferred simple lines for their inherent practicality, but often used hardware to enliven the look of his pieces, or added elements — such as a ceramic insert in the center of a round dining table — that was visually interesting and could serve as a trivet.
+He preferred the simple lines now associated with mid-century modernism for their inherent practicality, but often used hardware to enliven the look of his pieces, or added elements — such as a ceramic insert in the center of a round dining table — that was visually interesting and could serve as a trivet.
 He gravitated toward bright fabrics with attractive, touchable textures that might be satin-like or nubbly.
-Above all, Probber insisted that the products that came out of his Fall River, Massachusetts, factory be built to last.
+Above all, Probber insisted that the sofas, case goods and other products that came out of his Fall River, Massachusetts, factory be built to last.

 “The quality of aging gracefully,” Probber once told an interviewer, is “design's fourth dimension.”
 This quality he realized: Probber furniture is just as useful and alluring now as it was when made — and maybe even more stylish.